TitiUsoroh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-hidethisword displays all lines in the file /etc/passwd that do not contain the pattern "bin" 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter 19-AZ replaces all character A and c from input to Z and e respectively
+17-hidethisword displays all lines in the file /etc/passwd that do not contain the pattern "bin" 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter 19-AZ replaces all character A and c from input to Z and e respectively 20-hiago removes all letters c and C from input